Who Speaks for the Trees? The Movement for the Rights of Nature

 Tech developers often focus on designing habit-forming products that maximize users’ time on a device or app.
 But addictive technology often has negative health effect on users.
 Is there a role regulation can play to help counteract the negative effects of addictive technology, and how do we balance regulation against First Amendment concerns?

 CLEC's final lecture in the fall Brown Bag Lecture Series featured Kyle Langvardt, professor and First Amendment scholar.

 10:00am - 2:30pm

-Join us for a virtual symposium, celebrating the launch of the Health & Technology Policy Project.
+This virtual symposium celebrated the launch of the Health & Technology Policy Project.